 In 2016, former Secretary of State Hillary Clinton not only made history as the first female presidential nominee on a major party’s ticket, she became the first woman to win the popular vote.

-However, she lost the vote — and election — to Donald Trump.
+However, she lost the electoral college vote – and election – to Donald Trump.

 Have a tip or story?
 Get in touch with our reporters here!